 Dual compartments: With the rise of roll-top camera backpacks, split compartments are becoming an increasingly popular choice among photographers.
 These tend to offer less space, but many people like the separation of having their photo gear in one space and personal items, such as lunch and a change of clothes, in the other.

-Our picks for the best all-rounder camera backpacks
+Our picks for the best camera backpacks

 Wandrd Prvke 31 Photography Bundle